-- Consult and provide educational services under the direction of Senior Educators. - Provide a well-developed range of teaching strategies to TAFE students and other clients both within and external to the Employer. - Communicate with course stakeholders as appropriate. - Plan and conduct information sessions and student selection processes, as appropriate. - Provide contact point for course content and student issues. - Undertake a range of administrative, coordination, and learning services activities directly related to the areas taught.
+- Consult and provide educational services under the direction of Senior Educator and Education Manager. - Plan and conduct information sessions and student selection processes, as appropriate. - Provide contact point for course content and student issues. - Undertake a range of coordination activities directly related to the areas taught. - Undertake a range of learning services activities directly related to the areas taught. - Provide a well-developed range of teaching strategies to VET students and other clients both within and external to the Employer.